-A couple of weeks ago, a news story was featured in the Philadelphia Inquirer on the surge in seminarians in the Philadelphia Archdiocese.
+Bill Donohue comments on a news story in today's Philadelphia Inquirer on the surge in seminarians in the Philadelphia Archdiocese:

-Finally, the Philadelphia Inquirer wrote a positive piece on the Archdiocese of Philadelphia.
-Unfortunately, reporter David O'Reilly did not give Archbishop Charles Chaput his due in accounting for the spike in ordinations under his tenure.
+Finally, the Philadelphia Inquirer writes a positive piece on the Archdiocese of Philadelphia.
+Unfortunately, reporter David O'Reilly does not give Archbishop Charles Chaput his due in accounting for the spike in ordinations under his tenure.
 It is not "the Francis effect" that explains the surge in seminarians; it is "the Chaput effect."

-How does Bill Donohue know this?
+How do I know this?
 Because if it were "the Francis effect," there would be an increase in men studying for the priesthood throughout much of the nation.
 This hasn't happened.
 To be sure, there has been an increase, but it is not widespread: a small number of dioceses disproportionately account for the uptick.